SWCAP Provides Affordable Housing and Services to Agricultural and Farmworker Families

 “Through each stage of our complex project to support rural farm workers, Cinnaire Solutions tenaciously sought out the best outcome for us,” Wally said.
 “From navigating the optimal sources of financing through architecture and the acquisition and construction process, the team understood our goals, shared our mission and got us through the hurdles to make the project happen.”

 The Meadows is a 32-unit new construction project composed of two 1- and 2-story townhouse buildings.
 All of the units are for agricultural and farmworkers earning 30%, 50% or 60% or less of the Lafayette County Area Median Income.
-Twenty-four of the 32 units will receive RD subsidies allowing these residents to pay 30 percent of their AGI as rent, with seven designated as supportive service.
+All 32 units will receive RD subsidies allowing these residents to pay 30 percent of their AGI as rent, with seven designated as supportive units with wraparound services.

 Construction cost for the project was $6.4 million, with a total project cost of $8.3 million, financed with LIHTC from WHEDA, a USDA RD loan, an AHP grant from the Federal Home Loan Bank of Chicago and a State of WI HOME loan.
 Cinnaire provided $3.7 million of LIHTC equity for the development.